lawsonlevin/Temporal-Difference-Learning-with-SARSA/README.md

 - Myli Brown
 - Lucas Jones

-To run the code (SARSA.ipynb) on your own machine, you will need to install the following Python libraries.
+To run the code (SARSA.ipynb) on your own machine, you will need to install the following Python libraries:
 - numpy
 - gymnasium